In the Wake of Scott and Shackleton to Invercargill

 The highlight of our visit however is a walk to the hilltop breeding sites of Southern Royal Albatross, over six thousand pairs of which breed on Campbell Island.
 These magnificent birds, close relations to and the same size as the Wandering Albatross, have the largest wingspan in the world and are very approachable, making superb photographic subjects.

 At sea en route to the Port, take the opportunity to relax and reflect on an amazing experience.
 This is a good opportunity to download and edit any remaining photos while they are fresh in your mind and you have the experience of our expedition team on board for questions.
 We will recap the highlights of our expedition and enjoy a farewell dinner tonight as we sail to our final port.

+Early this morning we will arrive in the Port of Bluff.
 After a final breakfast and completing Custom formalities we bid farewell to our fellow voyagers and take a complimentary coach transfer to either a central city point or to the airport.